 Today Threat Stack is excited to announce a powerful and easy-to-use new feature of the AWS Configuration Auditing capabilities — the Guided Rules Editor for AWS Configuration Auditing.
-With the Guided Rules Editor, available immediately in the Threat Stack Audit Plan, users can quickly tailor AWS Configuration Auditing rulesets to their organization’s specific security policies and adapt to changes in their environment.
+With the Guided Rules Editor, available in the Threat Stack Audit Plan, users can quickly tailor AWS Configuration Auditing rulesets to their organization’s specific security policies and adapt to changes in their environment.

 What Does The Rules Editor Do?